liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 - Day 60: Nov 30, 2025.
 The account is placed in read-only mode.

 - Day 93: January 2, 2026: The account is archived.
-If the user is still active in Entra ID but the admin has not enabled billing, then this is also the date on which the account will begin the deprovisioning process.
+If the user is still active in Entra ID but the admin hasn't enabled billing, then this is also the date on which the account will begin the deprovisioning process.

 Admins are encouraged to monitor account statuses based on these timelines to ensure compliance and take any necessary actions.